microsoft/nni/docs/en_US/Compression/pruning.rst

 Pruning
 #################

-A common technique to increase sparsity in neural network model weights and activations is pruning.
+Pruning is a common technique to compress neural network models.
 The pruning methods explore the redundancy in the model weights(parameters) and try to remove/prune the redundant and uncritical weights.
 The redundant elements are pruned from the model, their values are zeroed and we make sure they don't take part in the back-propagation process.